rgstephens/jokebot-2.0/data/nlu.md

 ## intent:stop
 - ok then you cant help me
-- that was shit, you're not helping
+- that was shit  you're not helping
 - you can't help me
 - you can't help me with what i need
 - i guess you can't help me then